grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

 This section lists the two most common options for accessing an application running in minikube.

-### Option 1 Expose the Service
+### Option 1: Expose the service

-This option uses the `type: LoadBalancer` in the `grafana.yaml` service manifest, which makes the Service accessible through the `minikube service` command.
+This option uses the `type: LoadBalancer` in the `grafana.yaml` service manifest, which makes the service accessible through the `minikube service` command.
 For more information, refer to [minikube Service command usage](https://minikube.sigs.k8s.io/docs/commands/service/).

 1. Run the following command to obtain the Grafana service IP: